ENG517/Procedure/Chowdhurynn/p_kardiacpp-setup-users-profile.md

 # Setting up Your Kardia ECG App Profile

 Your Kardia app profile stores your medical information and helps provide accurate heart rhythm analysis.
+A complete profile enables the app to give you personalized ECG analysis based on your health history and current medications.

-This guide shows you how to create your account, verify your email, and complete your profile with essential health information.
+This guide shows you how to create your account, verify your email, and complete your profile with essential health information so you can begin monitoring your heart health effectively.

 ## Prerequisites